IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 * Spring 2016

 I would use the [project plan](dm4003_senior_project_plan.md) as a guideline for the structure, and your process website and proejct presentations for content.

+Content should also include:
+  * URL to your project website

 Combine multiple pdfs using Adobe Acrobat Pro:
 FILE > CREATE > COMBINE INTO A SINGLE PDF